varshikasriya/Enigma-AIML25/src/README.md

 ## Common Level-3 Bug Themes (and where to look)

-All bugs found in the repo will be found in the issues section.
+All bugs found in the repo should be reported in the issues section.
 Here are some common themes and where to look:

 - **Normalization is wrong** (L1 vs L2, wrong axis) in `data/preprocessing.py`
 - **Matrix shape errors** (e.g., `(N,1)` vs `(N,)`, bad transpose) in `models/*`, `training/trainer.py`
 - **Torch issues** (dtype/device/batch) in `models/torch_mlp.py`, `training/trainer.py`
 - **Documentation drift** (README logs outdated) update run artifacts + docs

-Each bug should be paired with/validated by a failing test in `tests/` (where applicable).
+Each bug should be paired with and validated by a failing test in `tests/` (where applicable).

 ---